If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Most translators are self-employed.
 That’s the beauty of this profession!

-Besides being your own boss, you’ll have flexibility in your work hours as a translator.
+Besides being your boss, you’ll have flexibility in your work hours as a translator.

 Thanks to progress in technology and the high-speed internet, you can have a successful career in translation.
-And, you can do it at your comfort from anywhere.
+And you can do it from anywhere in your comfort zone.

-You don’t need to worry about managing your time to follow a fixed schedule.
+You don’t need to manage your time to follow a fixed schedule.
 Instead, you can choose your workspace, hours, and pay rate.

 In short, it gives you more control over when you work.